wenjunshao/Deploy-and-administer-Linux-virtual-machines-in-Azure/Instructions/Labs/Lab04-backup-vms.md

 lab:
   title: 'Exercise 04: Back up Azure Linux virtual machines'
   module: 'Guided Project: Deploy and administer Linux virtual machines'
-  description: Create a Linux virtual machine and configure backups.
+  description: Create a Linux virtual machine.
   duration: 30 minutes
   level: 300
   islab: true
   primarytopics:
     - Azure
     - Virtual Machines
-    - Backup
 ---

-# Exercise 04: Back up Azure Linux virtual machines
+# Exercise 04: Create Azure Linux virtual machines

 ## Lab requirements

-This lab requires an Azure virtual machine.
-If you don't have a virtual machine, there are instructions to create one.

 This lab requires an Azure subscription.
 Your subscription type may affect the availability of features in this lab.
-You may change the regions, but the steps were tested using the **(US) East** region.
+You may change the regions, but the steps were tested using the **West US 3** region.

 ### Estimated timing: 30 minutes

-## Lab scenario

-Your organization is evaluating how to backup Azure virtual machines.
-Backup will protect the virtual machines from accidental or malicious data loss.
-You plan to explore using the Azure Backup Center.

 ## Job skills